Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 EV charging: The charging speeds of a standard 120V (15 A) socket and a 240V (32 A) socket.

-EV charging: Battery types and best practice
+EV charging: Battery types and best practices

 Generally, batteries are at their best when they are not completely empty or full.